mongodb/docs/content/enforce-keyfile-access-control-in-existing-replica-set-without-downtime.md

 ### Step 6: Copy the keyfile to each replica set member.

 Copy the keyfile to each server hosting the replica set members.
-Use a consistent location for each server.

-Important: Do not use shared network locations or storage mediums such as USB drives for storing the keyfile.

-Ensure that the user running the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) instances can access the keyfile.
+Ensure that the user running the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) instances is the owner of the file and can access the keyfile.

+Avoid storing the keyfile on storage mediums that can be easily disconnected from the hardware hosting the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) instances, such as a
+USB drive or a network attached storage device.

 ### Step 7: Restart each secondary or arbiter member of the replica set with ``transitionToAuth``.

+Restart each [*secondary*](https://docs.mongodb.com/manual/reference/glossary/#term-secondary) or [*arbiter*](https://docs.mongodb.com/manual/reference/glossary/#term-arbiter) member in the replica set, including in the configuration:

+* The [``security.transitionToAuth``](https://docs.mongodb.com/manual/reference/configuration-options/#security.transitionToAuth) setting.
+Starting the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) with [``security.transitionToAuth``](https://docs.mongodb.com/manual/reference/configuration-options/#security.transitionToAuth) set to ``true`` places the instance in a transition state where it can accept and create both authenticated and non-authenticated connections.

-Restart each [*secondary*](https://docs.mongodb.com/manual/reference/glossary/#term-secondary) or [*arbiter*](https://docs.mongodb.com/manual/reference/glossary/#term-arbiter) member in the replica set, specifying the [``--transitionToAuth``](https://docs.mongodb.com/manual/reference/program/mongos/#cmdoption-transitiontoauth) option and an internal authentication mechanism such as ``--keyfile``.
-You must do this one at a time to ensure a majority of members in the replica set remain online.
+* An internal authentication mechanism such as [``security.keyFile``](https://docs.mongodb.com/manual/reference/configuration-options/#security.keyFile).

+You must restart each member one at a time to ensure a majority of members in the replica set remain online.

 #### Shut down the secondary or arbiter members.